 Turning to the OHS professional literature, one of the earliest attempts to define hazards in an OHS context is the concept of hazards as "sources of potentially damaging energy".
-The origin of the definition of hazards in terms of energy is usually attributed to Gibson who published in 1961 with the definition and concept being elaborated on by Haddon and Wigglesworth in 1973 and further refined by Viner who defined hazards as:
+The origin of the definition of hazards in terms of energy is usually attributed to Gibson, who published in 1961 the definition and concept being elaborated on by Haddon and Wigglesworth in 1973, with Viner (2015) defining a hazard as "a source of potentially damaging energy "(p. xxxiii) then addressing mechanisms of the energy damage model (EDM) in detail.
+The definition of a hazard as a source of potentially damaging energy is the basis for several models of accident causation (refer Viner, 2015).4